wshare26/cse15l-lab-reports/Lab-Report-3.md

 ## Part 1

-Method used: averageWithoutLowest which takes a double array as an input and returns the average double of the values without the lowest value.
+Method with bug used: averageWithoutLowest which takes a double array as an input and returns the average double of the values without the lowest value.

 ```